 - If you want your child to enroll in a specific grade different from the school’s recommendation

 If either of these applies, the Department of Education would probably require some additional processes.
-For missing or alternate documents, a committee would review the documents you have and determine what other items you can bring in or if your documentation is sufficient.
+For missing or alternate documents, a placement committee would review the documents you have and determine what other items you can bring in.
 For a change in grade level, the child would need to go through some testing.
-The testing will be in Korean, so they may place your child in a younger grade, depending on how the child scores.
-A committee would review the testing results to determine the grade to enter.
+The testing will be in Korean, so they may place your child in a younger grade if the alternative placement process takes place.
+A placement committee would review the testing results to determine the grade to enter.

-This option is possible but it could take a while – a month or so – and, whatever the committee determines would be the final decision.
+**These options are possible but it could take a while – a month or so – and, whatever the committee determines would be the final decision so you would have to decide if you’d rather work with the specific school to get what you want or leave the decision up to a separate broader Department of Education committee to decide.

 If you go to their main page, there is a lot of info there as well.

+So that’s it.
+Sorry, it’s really, really long but we wanted to be as thorough as possible to help those who are thinking of going this route.
 This information was compiled in May 2021 and our personal experience with school in enrollment was in February 2020 and February 2021.
+All of our children are attending Korean public schools while we live in Korea.
 Please check with the local/regional Department of Education office in your area as well as the local schools for more current and accurate information as applicable to your situation.
 Good luck!